Natasha Sayce-Zelem

-Natasha Sayce-Zelem (née Natasha Zelem) is the Director of Digital and Business Platform at Lloyds Banking Group.
+Natasha Sayce-Zelem (née Natasha Zelem) is an AI and technology executive specialising in product, digital platforms and applied artificial intelligence.
 She is a founder of 'Empowering Women with Tech', a social enterprise showcasing female role models working in digital media, science, and technology with the goal of getting more women to consider a career in STEM in England.

-She was named the 27th most influential woman working in tech in 2021 and in Computer Weekly's 'Most Influential Women in UK Tech' shortlist from 2018 to 2024.
-In 2023, Sayce-Zelem was nominated for the "CI/TO of the Year" category in the Women in IT Awards 2023.
+She was named the 27th most influential woman working in tech and in Computer Weekly's 'Most Influential Women in UK Tech' shortlist from 2018 to 2026..

 On 5 May 2024, it was announced that Natasha Sayce-Zelem would have her name engraved on a new sculpture, Ribbons, in Leeds city centre.
 Designed by Pippa Hale, the sculpture will celebrate 383 women past and present who have contributed to the city as chosen by the public.
-When asked about the sculpture, Sayce-Zelem commented “Leeds is home.
-The city’s bold ambitions, proud independent spirit, and vibrant culture have profoundly influenced the person I’ve become.
-Born, raised, and educated here, Leeds is also where I forged my career in technology.
-It’s an honour to represent our inclusive Leeds Tech community with this prestigious accolade.”

 Early life and education

 Natasha was born in Leeds in 1983.
 Her father Eugene Zelem was a props master in film and television.
 Her mother emigrated from Poland to Leeds.
 She has one sister, Helena who also works in a digital career.
+She attended Roundhay School in Leeds.

 Sayce-Zelem graduated with a first class degree from the Northern Film School where she specialised in producing and editing.